LemonAppDev/konsist/misc/DeveloperReadme.md

 - `integrationTest` - tests using real code snippets (tests using `kotest` library code)
 - `konsistTest` - tests using `konsist` library using `konsist` library code

-# Naming Extensions
+# Naming Conventions

-If we create extensions with `vararg` for a property in a class we must check its return type.
+If we create extensions with `vararg` for a property in a declaration class we must check its return type.

 ## Return type